Panzer-Sigma/dystopic-web/README.md

 ## 1. What this project is

 **Dystopic** is a dark, glitch-aesthetic transmedia platform website ("Plataforma Transmidiática Regenerativa") built with Next.js and deployed via Vercel at DEV.
-The visual identity is 100% image-driven: backgrounds, titles, buttons, and labels are exported PNG art pieces, not styled text.
+The visual identity is 100% image-driven by handmade designed components: backgrounds, titles, buttons, and labels are exported PNG art pieces, not styled text.
 Fidelity to the design PNGs is the top priority.

 - **App code:** `dystopic-front/` — Next.js 16 (App Router, Turbopack) + React 19 + Tailwind 4 + TypeScript.
 - **Design source of truth:** `DESIGN/.EXPORT PARTES/` — folders `HUB DESKTOP`, `HUB MOBILE`, `ARCHIVAL DESKTOP`, `ARCHIVAL MOBILE`.
 Each contains a `fullscreen` composite (the target look — files starting with `.` are hidden, use `ls -a`) plus individually exported parts (icons, text labels, backgrounds, arrows).
 Store references in `DESIGN/references/`.
 Font: `zrnic rg.otf`.